ka-vang/ka-vang.github.io/homework11/README.md

 This is an application that'll allow users to be able to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.

+This is a screen shot of the <a href="public/assets/images/savednotes.png">saved notes</a>.
+This is a screen shot showing a note being <a href="public/assets/images/deletednote.png">deleted</a>.

 ## User Story

-As A user, I want to be able to write and save notes.
-I WANT to be able to delete notes I've written before so that I can organize my thoughts and keep track of tasks I need to complete.
+As a user, I want to be able to write and save notes.
+I want to be able to delete notes I've written before so that I can organize my thoughts and keep track of tasks I need to complete.

 ## Business Context